 Implementing RTLS to provide immediate assistance

 Real-time location systems (RTLS) are a solution that can help to reduce workplace violence on several fronts.
-If a nurse, doctor or other healthcare worker experiences a threat to their safety or violence, staff duress alarm systems give workers the capability to call for help.
+If a nurse, doctor or other healthcare worker experiences a threat to their safety or violence, staff safety systems give workers the capability to call for help.

 The GuardRFID real-time location systems (RTLS) solutions enable healthcare staff who are threatened to call for assistance by pressing a button on a discrete tag, worn on the wrist or as a lanyard.
 ID badge-style personal tags are designed for both comfort and system adoption.